Ufine Battery at The Battery Show Europe 2025

 • Standard Relays: Commonly used in automotive and household applications to control lights and motors.

-• Latching Relays: These relays maintain their position after removing the activating signal.
+• Latching Relays: These relays maintain their position even after the activating signal is removed.
 They are useful for applications where power conservation is crucial.

-• Solid-State Relays (SSRs): These use semiconductor devices instead of mechanical parts to switch circuits.
-SSRs are more durable and faster than traditional relays but can be more expensive.
+• Solid-State Relays (SSRs): These devices utilize semiconductor components instead of mechanical parts to switch circuits.
+SSRs are more durable and faster than traditional relays, but can be more expensive.

 • Automotive Relays: Specifically designed for vehicles, these relays are built to withstand harsh conditions and vibrations.